Geospatial Analytics Ph.D. Program Handbook

 Establishing Residency

 You are a resident of the state once you arrive in North Carolina with the intention to live here.
 This is distinctly different from establishing NC Residency for Tuition Purposes.
 All US citizens and permanent residents are expected to establish residency before the beginning of their second year, which requires a minimum of 12 months of physical presence in North Carolina.
-You will want to begin legally establishing residency status as soon as possible after arrival (i.e., obtain a driver’s license, sign a lease, register to vote, register a vehicle).
+You will want to begin legally establishing residency status as soon as possible after arrival.
+Official acts of residency include obtaining an NC drivers license or state ID and registering to vote.
+A lease alone is not sufficient to establish permanent residency.

 Required Forms and To Do List